-See Figure 5-8.
+See Figure 6-8.
 Use the horizontal adjustment screw to adjust the drive-side blade wheel.
 Loosen the jam nut on the adjustment screw.
 Loosen adjustment screw to move blade out on wheel.
 Tighten adjustment screw to move blade in on wheel.
 Tighten the jam nut.

-5.5 Adjusting The Lower Track Rollers
+6.5 Adjusting The Lower Track Rollers

-See Figure 5-9.
+See Figure 6-9.
 Making these adjustments correctly will give you square cuts and accurate dimensions across the width of your boards.

-- 1. Using the power feed switch, move the saw carriage so that the blade is positioned over the front pivot bed rail. - 2.
+- 1. Using the power feed switch, move the saw carriage so that the blade is positioned over the front bed rail. - 2.
 Check the lower rollers.
 Both rollers should touch the rail so that you cannot spin them by hand.
 If the rollers are not adjusted evenly and you can spin either one, loosen the stop bolt and adjust the adjustment nuts until the roller cannot be spun by hand.
 Check the other roller and adjust if necessary.
 Adjust both rollers until each evenly supports the carriage and you cannot spin either by hand. - 3.
-Move the carriage forward until the blade is positioned over the rear pivot bed rail.
+Move the carriage forward until the blade is positioned over the rear bed rail.
 Repeat the step #2 until the lower rollers are adjusted properly at the front and rear of the sawmill.

 - 4. Remove the blade guides, or adjust them so that they do not touch the blade. - 5.
 Open the adjustable blade guide arm to within 1/2" (15 mm) of full open. - 6.
-Move the carriage back to the front pivot bed rail.
-Raise the cutting head until the bottom of the blade is 17" (400 mm) above the outside of the pivot rail support by actual measurement with a tape or ruler.
+Move the carriage back to the front bed rail.
+Raise the cutting head until the bottom of the blade is 400 mm above the outside of the bed rail support by actual measurement with a tape or ruler.

-- 7. Move the carriage forward to check the distance to the blade at the inside of the pivot rail support.
-Both measurements should be equal within $(\pm 1.0 \text{ mm } [0.04"])$ . - Using the adjustment nuts adjust the lower rollers to tilt the cutting head until the blade is parallel (± 1.0 mm [0.04"]) to the pivot rail support.
+- 7. Check the distance to the blade at the inside of the bed rail support.
+Both measurements should be equal within (± 1.0 mm [0.04"]). - 8.
+Using the adjustment nuts adjust the lower rollers to tilt the cutting head until the blade is parallel (± 1.0 mm [0.04"]) to the bed rail support.